 Hair with antenna – Loose thread – Ahoge

 When one or two strands of hair reach the sky, it is considered a hair antenna.
-A single hair antenna is also known as ahoge [アホ毛], which literally means “stupid hair”, that is, naive and funny characters.
+A single hair antenna is also known as Ahoge [アホ毛], which literally means "idiot hair", i.e. naive and funny characters.

-Antennae - Similar to ahoge refers to a pair of antennas, two wicks that come out of the character's fringe.
+Antennae – Similar to Ahoge refers to a pair of antennae, two strands that come out of the character's bangs.
 Remember some characters like that?
 See below some characters with antenna on their heads:

 - Edward Elric – Fullmetal Alchemist;